 a.
 For scheme administration purposes

-The Scheme Administrator MyCSP Ltd is the processor of your personal information.
-MyCSP Ltd uses sub-processors to provide operational, system and infrastructure support to administer your benefits (for example IT providers, letter printing, postal services, identity checking services, banks etc.).
+The Scheme Administrator (MyCSP) is the processor of your personal information.
+The Scheme Administrator (MyCSP) uses sub-processors to provide operational, system and infrastructure support to administer your benefits (for example IT providers, letter printing, postal services, identity checking services, banks etc.).

 We do not share your personal information outside of the European Economic Area (EEA).
 The only exception is if you were to request in writing for us to pay your benefits into a bank account that is outside of the EEA.